adeutscher/core-tools/scripts/networking/README.md

 * `-f pcap-file`: PCAP file to listen to.
 * `-i interface`: Network interface to listen on.
 * `-e expiry-time`: Time after which to forget about ARP events.
-* `-t threshold`: Threshold of imbredacted-nameces to at which point to consider a chain of unsolicited ARP replies to be a poisoning attempt.
+* `-t threshold`: Threshold of imbalances to at which point to consider a chain of unsolicited ARP replies to be a poisoning attempt.
 * `-v`: Print additional information when any ARP request/reply is detected.
 * `-s script`: processing script to run when a suspicious instance is detected.
 * `-c cooldown`: Seconds between script runs per suspect.